 WHAT HAPPENS IF YOU IGNORE A CAT FOR TOO LONG?

 I can tell you a real story; my brother has a cat, Alvin.
 He grew up alone because my brother was never at home.
 He worked long hours.
-When I visited my bother, his cat was not socializing at all and a bit aggressive.
-After 2 weeks, he managed to come close to me, and he calmed down sensibly.
+When I visited my brother, his cat was a bit aggressive and not socializing.
+After two weeks, he managed to come close to me, and he calmed down sensibly.

 I concluded that finally, he had someone at home all day, and once he was sure I wasn’t a danger to him, he started relaxing and enjoying some company.